chaitanyamannigeai/My-Vinaya-Vana-Gemini3/SOP.md

 ### Exporting Data
 - Go to Admin -> Bookings.
 - Click the **Export CSV Report** button (top right).
-- This downloads an Excel-compatible file of all guests.

 ### Messaging Guests
 - Go to Admin -> Bookings.
 - Click the **Chat** button next to any guest row.
-- It opens WhatsApp with a pre-filled message.

 ### Login
 - URL: /admin